Residential Tenancies Act review

-Consumer Protection is developing recommendations to be presented to the Government in the second phase of the review including changes to:
+As part of the second phase of reforms, Consumer Protection is developing recommendations to be presented to the Government in 2024.
+The second phase will deal with topics including:

-Enquiries can be made by calling the Consumer Protection Advice Line on 1300 304 054 or by email.
+Enquiries can be made by calling the Consumer Protection on 1300 30 40 54 or by email.

 Subscribe to the tenants, landlord or one of the property industry email bulletins to stay up-to-date on any developments.